tugraz-isds/spcd3/API.md

 - setDimensionPosition

-`function setDimensionPosition(dimension: string, position: number)`
+`function setDimensionPosition(dimension: string, position: number): void`

 It is also possible to set the position of a dimension.
 As parameters, only the dimension string and the desired position number are needed.